fvoges/vault-hsm/README.md

 # profit
 ```

 Check the scripts folder.
 The scripts automate most of the setup.
+You need to run the `certs-setup.sh` script at least once.

-You need to run the certs-setup at least once.
 If you rebuild the VM, it will reuse the certs, but you will have to either use `VAULT_CAPATH` or run the following commands to avoid cert issues with the Vault CLI

 ```shell
 mkdir /usr/share/ca-certificates/consul